 Dr. Ron Gregory

 Dean of the Graduate School of Business

-Ron Gregory is a native of Greenville, graduate of Furman, with an MBA and Ph.D. from Clemson, and joined the NGU Graduate School faculty in 2011 where he now serves as Dean of the MBA Program.
-His business background is in finance and real estate, and his academic concentrations are economics, finance and related fields and entrepreneurship.
-(He has one son and one granddaughter who live nearby.)
+A native of Greenville, Ron Gregory graduated from Furman with his bachelor’s, earned an MBA and doctorate from Clemson, and joined the NGU Graduate School faculty in 2011, where he now serves as the dean of the MBA program.
+His business background is in finance and real estate, and his academic concentrations are economics, finance and related fields, and entrepreneurship.
+He has one son and one granddaughter who live nearby.
 He is an active student of local history, especially the early settlement of Greenville and business leaders prior to the 20th century.

-Tracy Kramer has been at North Greenville University since 2006 and served as dean of the Graduate Business program from 2007 - 2012.
-She received her Ph.
-D. from the University of Alabama and taught at George Mason University and Erskine College before joining the faculty at NGU.
-Her primary area of study is strategic management, specifically small business and non-profit growth.
-Additionally, Kramer is a certified Etiquette and Protocol professional.
+Tracy Kramer has been at North Greenville University since 2006 and served as dean of the graduate business program from 2007 to 2012.
+She received her doctorate from the University of Alabama and taught at George Mason University and Erskine College before joining the faculty at NGU.
+While her primary area of study is strategic management, specifically small business and non-profit growth, she is also a certified etiquette and protocol professional.
 She delivers speeches and writes on the topic of professionalism and serves as a consultant to companies.
-Kramerís husband David is an entrepreneurial engineer with a private business in automation and control.
+Kramer’s husband, David, is an entrepreneurial engineer with a private business in automation and control.
 They have two children, Brad and Natalie, and two dogs.
-Dr. Kramer serves on the Board of Directors for Junior Achievement, the Leadership Development Committee for the Greer Chamber of Commerce, and the Moonlight and Magnolias Committee for the American Cancer Society.
+Kramer serves on the Board of Directors for Junior Achievement, the Leadership Development Committee for the Greer Chamber of Commerce, and the Moonlight and Magnolias Committee for the American Cancer Society.

 If you’re a prospective student who’s interested in this degree at NGU, then you can contact our Office of Adult and Graduate Admissions directly to learn more: